 D. Each of the models presented in parts A through C in this question treat 5 year mortality as the response variable and a continuous measure of serum LDL levels as the predictor of interest, and each finds that with high confidence, in the group with higher serum LDL levels, the probability or odds of 5 year mortality are lower than in the group with serum LDL levels 1mg/dL less than the higher group.
 Each of the primary models in questions 1 through 3 of this homework treat 5 year mortality as the response variable and a dichotomized measure of serum LDL levels at 160 mg/dL as the predictor of interest, and each finds that we cannot with high confidence reject the null hypothesis that the probability or odds of 5 year mortality are not associated with serum LDL levels.
 Questions 2 and 4 from Homework 2 each treat a continuous measure of serum LDL levels as the response variable and 5 year mortality as the predictor of interest, and each find that with high confidence, patients who survive at least 5 years have a higher mean LDL level than those who do not.
 A priori, I would prefer one of the models presented in parts A through C in this question from this homework.
 One major reason is that, unlike the primary models from questions 1 through 3 of this homework, the models in parts A through C in this question from this homework, as well as the models from questions 2 and 4 of Homework 2, treat serum LDL level as a continuous variable instead of dichotomizing it at 160 mg/dL.
 This dichotomization, though scientifically based since it is based on the recommendations from the Mayo Clinic website, still causes the analysis to be less informative by forcing serum LDL measurements to lose their inherently continuous quality.
 I also would prefer to treat 5 year mortality as the response variable and a continuous measure of serum LDL levels, unlike the analyses in questions 2 and 4 of Homework 2, because this approach is more clinically relevant and more informative in helping patients understand how probability or odds of 5 year mortality are influenced by serum LDL levels.
 Of the analyses presented in parts A through C of this problem on this homework, I would most likely choose the analysis approach presented in part A. This is because 5 year mortality is not typically viewed as a rare event in the age range of 65 to 99 that this study samples from, and hence the benefits of interpretation of the risk ratio and odds ratio are not as great.
 Also, since this is effectively a cross-sectional study with respect to 5 year mortality and the continuous measure of serum LDL levels, we need not concern ourselves about whether the study participants were sampled by exposure or outcome, so the benefits of the odds ratio for case-control studies are small.
 Additionally, the risk difference is inherently simple to interpret, and thus is better suited to improve public health, as this study is attempting to do.
 However, if I were concerned about reducing the amount of effect modification that is present in my analysis, I would most likely choose the analysis approach presented in part C, using the odds ratio to evaluate an association between 5 year mortality and serum LDL levels.

+Grade: 3/3.
+Great!